Skiing in Stubaital

 Stubai Glacier Mountain Restaurants

-The Bodelehutte above Fernau on the way up to Schaufelnieder is another good pit-stop venue for a snack and a drink.
 The Schneekristall Bar on the Gamsgarten terrace upstairs is a popular après ski hangout.
-Outdoors and surrounded by a glass rondel, on a sunny afternoon this is a great spot.
+Outdoors, surrounded by a glass rondel on a sunny afternoon, this is a great spot.

-For an apres drink, an absolute gem on the road back below Stubai Glacier is the Tschangelairalm – an old wooden pasture Alm that has not been brought into the 21st century yet.
-Stop for a drink or a simple meal and you are transported back in time to the rural origins of these beautiful hills.
+For an apres drink, an absolute gem on the road back below the Stubai Glacier is the Tschangelairalm – an old wooden pasture Alm that has not been brought into the 21st century yet.
+Stop for a drink or a simple meal, and you are transported back in time to the rural origins of these beautiful hills.

 Schick2000 Mountain Restaurants